-BlackRock Adds Goldman Sachs, Citigroup, Citadel as APs for Bitcoin ETF
+BlackRock Adds Goldman Sachs, Citigroup, UBS as APs for Bitcoin ETF

 BlackRock (BLK) has added five additional authorized participants (APs) to the iShares Bitcoin Trust (IBIT), bringing the total number to nine as the fund continues to attract billions of dollars from investors.

-The new APs include Wall Street banking giants Goldman Sachs, Citadel, Citigroup and UBS as well as clearing house ABN AMRO, according to a prospectus filed with the U.S. Securities and Exchange Commission (SEC).
+The new APs include Wall Street banking giants Goldman Sachs, Citadel Securities, Citigroup and UBS as well as clearing house ABN AMRO, according to a prospectus filed with the U.S. Securities and Exchange Commission (SEC).
 They join Jane Street Capital, JP Morgan, Masquarie and Virtu Americas.

 CoinDesk reported in January that Goldman Sachs was looking to play a key role for the bitcoin ETFs and was in talks with issuers about becoming an AP.

-Note: CORRECTION (April 5, 2024, 17:51 UTC): Corrects the mention of Citadel, the hedge fund, to Citadel Securities, the market maker as an authorized participant.